Curriculum Leader: Miss H. Durham

 We provide opportunities for all students to learn, develop and combine skills in performance and composition through both curricular lessons and extra-curricular opportunities.

-There is an expectation on students to perform to a high standard in every lesson and each 10 week topic at Key Stage 3 culminates in an official assessment.
+Students are encouraged in lessons to listen widely and experiment creatively with musical ideas, performing to a high standard in every lesson.
+Each 10 week topic at Key Stage 3 culminates in an official assessment.

-The Department fosters a sense of community cohesion through school productions, extra-curricular activities and events with the wider community.
+The Department fosters a sense of community cohesion through school concerts, extra-curricular activities and events with the wider community.
 The Department is also the proud home of the Fulford Music Academy which provides after hours music tuition for the entire York community.

 The KS3 Music Curriculum at Fulford School

-To develop 3 areas of musical skills and knowledge:
+To develop 3 areas of musical skills and knowledge.